 Every month we choose a student who exemplifies the characteristics of a great bucket filler.
 These characteristics include showing kindness, respect, thoughtfulness and good will towards all, at home, at school and in the community.
-This month we chose Juliana E. from Ms. McMorrow's class.
-Congratulations Juliana!
+This month we chose Keyri D. from Ms. Franz's class.
+Congratulations Keyri !